sivaram579/zencoder-seleniumjavaframework/README.md

 ## GitHub Actions Integration

-This framework includes GitHub Actions workflows for continuous integration and automated testing:
+This framework includes a GitHub Actions workflow for continuous integration and automated testing:

-### Available Workflows

-1. **Standard Test Workflow** (`maven-test.yml`)
+### Maven Test Workflow

+The `maven-test.yml` workflow automates the testing process:

-   - Runs on every push to main/master branch and on pull requests
+- **Triggers**: Runs on pushes to main/master, pull requests, and manual triggers
-   - Executes tests on Chrome browser
+- **Environment**: Uses Ubuntu with JDK 11 and Chrome browser
+- **Process**: Builds the project, runs tests, and generates reports
-   - Archives test reports and screenshots
+- **Artifacts**: Saves test reports and screenshots for 14 days

-2. **Scheduled Tests** (`scheduled-tests.yml`)
-   - Runs daily at 2 AM UTC
-   - Sends email notifications on failure
-   - Archives test reports with longer retention

-3. **Parallel Browser Testing** (`parallel-tests.yml`)
-   - Runs tests in parallel on multiple browsers (Chrome, Firefox)
-   - Uses matrix strategy for efficient execution
-   - Archives browser-specific test reports

-4. **Report Publishing** (`publish-reports.yml`)
-   - Publishes test reports to GitHub Pages
+- **Summary**: Provides a test execution summary directly in GitHub
-   - Creates an index page for easy navigation
-   - Triggered after test workflows complete

 ### Running Tests with Different Browsers

-You can specify the browser for test execution using the system property:
+You can specify the browser for local test execution using the system property:

 ```bash
 mvn test -Dbrowser=chrome